LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/introducing-the-enhanced-report-builder.md

 layout ( Automatic, Portalit, Landscape)
 Advanced mode to export the visualizations individually on separate pages to include all data.
 {: .notice}
-Export pdf is limited to 1 page only
+Export pdf is limited to 100 pages only

 ![](img/export-to-pdf.png)